KENSINGTON PARK

 Definitions

-Annual Election – Election of the KPCA Executive Board will be held in December of the calendar year for each elective office and will take place at the December KPCA Membership meeting.
+Biennial Election - Election of the KPCA Executive Board will be held in December of every second calendar year for elective offices and will take place at the December KPCA Annual Membership meeting.

-Newly Elected Officers – Newly elected officers shall be installed and take office at the January Membership meeting following the confirmation of their election to office.
+Newly Elected Officers – Newly elected officers shall be installed and take office after the confirmation of the election results and installed as officers at the December Meeting.

 Article IX